Xatter/SmartThingsHomekitBridge/README.md

 ### 1. Setting up ngrok for OAuth

-During development, you'll need a public URL for the SmartThings OAuth callback.
-Use ngrok to create a tunnel to your local server:
+You'll need a public URL for the SmartThings OAuth callback.
+Use `ngrok` to create a tunnel to your local server.
+You can shut it down once you've done the oauth handshake:

 1. Install ngrok if you haven't already:
 ```bash